-Sweden has taken an active part in the Open Skies treaty (OS) since 2002 and is an active partner in the OS working groups.
-The Armed Forces also supply their own plane, OS-100, to the co-operation and actively further the activities within the treaty through bilateral co-operations.
-The Armed Forces is also able to supply the services of the OS-100 to other participating states within the OS.
+Sweden has taken an active part in the Open Skies treaty (OS) since 2002 and is an active partner in the OSCC and its working groups.
+The Swedish Armed Forces also supply their own observation aircraft, OS-100, to OS observations flights and actively further the activities within the treaty through bilateral cooperation.
+The Swedish Armed Forces are also able to supply the services of the OS-100 to other State Parties to the OS.

-The Armed Forces strives for a comprehensive view of arms control, combining different areas of interest to gain a broader view how it can be possible to develop and/or further the current co-operations.
+The Swedish Armed Forces strive for a comprehensive view of arms control, combining different areas of interest to gain a broader view on how to develop and/or further current areas of co-operation.